-- When compatible smoke alarms and heat alarms are interconnected to this alarm, they will only respond to a smoke related event. - When mixing compatible models with battery backup with models without battery backup, be advised that the models without battery backup will not respond during an AC power failure. - This unit is only approved to interconnect with other Kidde products.
+When compatible smoke alarms and heat alarms are interconnected to your Smoke/CO Alarm, they will only respond to a smoke related event.

+- When mixing compatible models with battery backup with models without battery backup, be advised that the models without battery backup will not respond during an AC power failure. - This unit is only approved to interconnect with other Kidde/Nighthawk products.
 It is NOT approved to interconnect with any other brand of detection product. - This alarm is interconnect compatible with the following alarms and accessories: